inoahdev/tbd/README.md

                                          An image-path's listed number from the ordered list should not be provided for option --filter-image-number
         --list-objc-constraints, List all valid objc-constraints
-        --list-platform,         List all valid platforms
+        --list-platforms,        List all valid platforms
         --list-tbd-flags,        List all valid flags for .tbd files --list-tbd-versions,     List all valid versions for .tbd files
 ```